 BEHAVIOURAL ANALYSIS WEEK 2020 ONLINE

 Below you will find our provisional programme for Behavioural Analysis Week Online 2020.
-Speakers have been identified to deliver most papers and we anticipate updating this draft programme further by 31 March 2020.
+Speakers have been identified to deliver most papers, but we anticipate updating this draft programme further over the next few weeks.

 Day One: Monday 5th October 2020

 Chairman’s Opening Address

 Philip Baum, Managing Director, Green Light Ltd., Editor, Aviation Security International, UK & Visiting Professor, Aviation Security, Coventry University, UK